Cutoff Phenomenon for Cyclic Dynamics on Hypercube: Introduction

-with a window of size $O(n)$. \end{thm} As the theorem can be similarly proved for all $0 < p < 1$, the proof is presented for $p=\frac{1}{2}$.
-In Section \ref{2}, the notations are set and the contractions of the proportion chain are provided.
-The proof of the lower bound of the cutoff is then presented.
-Section \ref{3} describes the analysis of the coalescence of the proportion and basket chains.
-Following this, the upper bound of the cutoff is proved.
-Note that the cutoff phenomenon for the Glauber dynamics corresponding to the current model is proven in \cite{2}.
-We remark that this reversible Glauber dynamics exhibits the cutoff at $\frac{1}{2}n\log n$ with a window of size $O(n)$.
+We remark that the Glauber dynamics for the uniform measure that corresponds to the current model exhibits the cutoff phenomenon.
+It is proven in \cite{2} that this reversible dynamics exhibits the cutoff at $\frac{1}{2}n\log n$ with a window of size $O(n)$.
 For that reversible case, the spectral analysis can be applied to obtain the upper bound (see \cite[Chapter 12]{2}).
 In particular, a direct relationship between the eigenvalues of the transition matrix and the bound of the total variation distance is crucially used.
 For our irreversible case, we are not able to use spectral analysis and the proof becomes more complex.
+Note that when $p>\frac{2}{3}$, the mixing time of the cyclic dynamics considered in this article is smaller than the mixing time of the Glauber dynamics defined above.
+It shows that the irreversible chain can converge faster into uniform stationary distribution than reversible chain.
+This study is the part of an attempt to provide the theoretical background in applying the irreversible Markov chains to Markov chain Monte Carlo methods which is believed to be faster than the reversible one.